CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive niche focused specifically on UEFI/firmware-level threats and boot chain security.
-The named bootkit families, SPI flash, ESP partition forensics, and chipsec references make it extremely unlikely to conflict with general malware analysis or other security skills.
+The named bootkit families, SPI flash, ESP partition forensics, and chipsec references make it extremely unlikely to conflict with other security or malware analysis skills that operate at higher levels of the stack.

 3 / 3